 Field of work

-Since 2021, I have been a PhD candidate.
-My PhD, 'Work by Heart', examines sick leave after heart surgery.
-The study is the first in Norway to integrate register-based analysis with qualitative interviews to explore gender differences in RTW outcomes after cardiac surgery.
-In particular, we look at the length of sick leave after five different cardiac surgical procedures, which provides a new and comprehensive perspective on the systemic, clinical and individual factors that affect the resumption of work.
+Since 2021, Mortensen has been a Phd candidate on the PhD project "Work by Heart," which examines sick leave after heart surgery.
+The study is the first in Norway to combine register-based analyses with qualitative interviews to explore gender differences in return to work after heart surgery.
+In particular, the project examines the duration of sick leave after five different types of cardiac surgery and provides a new, holistic perspective on the systemic, clinical, and individual factors that affect the process of returning to work.

 International experience and responsibility:

-As a dedicated supporter of internationalization in health education and research, I hold the role of international responsible for intensive care education at HVL.
-I have established an exchange program for students and teachers between Charles University in Prague and HVL.
-From July 1, 2024, I am on a stay abroad at Curtin University in Perth, Australia, where I continue my work and research collaboration.
-This residency reflects my continuous striving to integrate global knowledge and practice into my academic work and research.
+Mortensen has a strong commitment to internationalisation in health education and research.
+He is the international coordinator for the intensive education at HVL and has established an exchange program for students and teachers in collaboration with Charles University in Prague.
+From 1 July 2024, he will be staying at Curtin University in Perth, Australia, where he will continue his research work and expand his international network.
+His stay in Australia reflects his goal of integrating global knowledge and best practices into his teaching and research.

 Simulation-based education: